Quick Start¶

 Step A: Place Raw Data¶

-Put your model's raw output file in the data/2-raw/ directory following this structure:
+Put your model's raw output file in the 2-raw/ directory (within your data directory) following this structure:

 Example: